yanlinson/yanlin/_trace/2019-12-15-literature-reading.md

 ### Things to consider before setting pen to paper
 Who are the protagonist?

 Who is the narrator?

 ### voice (who is telling the story and how)
-Narrative voice (first, second, third person— limited, omniscient) Character voice
+Narrative voice (first, second, third person— limited, omniscient)

+Character voice

 narrator ≠ author

 Narrative voice might miss something. (e.g. action, silence for readers to fill in)

 Each character is limited to their perspective in their moment.

 You can’t always trust characters to know/say what they mean.

 ### staging (putting voices in a place and context)

+space+time=staging

-space+time=staging; ask yourself why the choices about space and time were made, and how they affect our understanding of the story
+ask yourself why the choices about space and time were made, and how they affect our understanding of the story

 What we see and what we know: Find out the repeated feature of places to understand why and how the author organized it.